 • I have commercial vehicles as well as my personal vehicle.
 Should I separate the insurance policies for these vehicles?

 • I’m just starting my own business and will be using several different vehicles in my daily operations.
-What types of commercial insurance am I going to need?
+What types of Commercial Insurance Modesto am I going to need?

 • If I don’t have a lot of assets, why do I need insurance in the first place?